Less Toxic Gardening and Pest Control

-More than half of pesticide use in California takes place in urban and suburban areas - in and around homes, schools and businesses.
-Not only do pesticides pollute the air and soil, they have also been detected in urban creeks and waterways throughout California, where they poison birds, fish, and other sensitive aquatic wildlife.
+More than half of pesticide use in California takes place in urban and suburban areas - in and around homes, schools, and businesses.
+Not only do pesticides pollute the air and soil, but they have also been detected in urban creeks and waterways throughout California, where they poison birds, fish, and other sensitive aquatic wildlife.
 In some locations water contaminated with pesticides can migrate from creeks and surface waters into drinking water wells.

 Chlorpyrifos and diazinon, organophosphate pesticides, have been banned for residential use because they are so toxic to humans and the environment.
-These pesticides were either replaced or reformulated using other chemicals ("active ingredients"), that also cause water quality problems, including: pyrethroids, fipronil, imidacloprid, malathion and carbaryl (Sevin).
+These pesticides were either replaced or reformulated using other chemicals ("active ingredients"), that also cause water quality problems, including pyrethroids, fipronil, imidacloprid, malathion, and carbaryl (Sevin).
 For more detailed information, read the Pesticides and Water Quality Fact Sheet.

 Integrated Pest Management (IPM)

 Integrated Pest Management (IPM) is an ecosystem-based strategy that focuses on the long-term prevention of pests through the least toxic methods that include mechanical, biological, and chemical controls.
 Pesticides are used if only truly necessary.
 For more information about specific pests and how to control them using less toxic methods and products, check out the fact sheets at the bottom of this page.

 Choosing Less Toxic Products